Our Re-purposed Home

 Also, you’ll want to find a topper that is the correct size for your sized tree.
 If you have a 10′ Christmas tree full of large glass ornaments, you wouldn’t want to use a star that is only 4″ wide.

-Your topper should match your style and size of your tree proportionally.
+Your topper should match the style and size of your tree proportionally.

 decorated Christmas tree